How do Honeybees Make Honey

 - Honey always remains fresh and never gets rotten or becomes rancid.
 The pure organic honey remains edible for more than 3000 years.

-- It removes the cough and phlegm from the chest.
+- It removes a cough and phlegm from the chest.
 It is very helpful in asthma too.
 It helps in tuberculosis.

 - It keeps the mind fresh and healthy.
 It is beneficial for the people who do mental work.